How to create a prospecting plan in 4 steps

 • Send personalized emails : After a call or meeting, send a personalized thank you email that summarizes the points discussed and proposes a concrete action.

-Adjustment of the strategy according to the results of your commercial prospecting
+Adjusting the strategy based on the results of your sales prospecting

 It is essential to regularly evaluate the effectiveness of your prospecting plan and adjust your strategy based on the results obtained.
 Here's how to do it: